gwd-at/gwd-at/README.md

 - 👋 Hi, I’m gwd in AT (Austria) [you can call me walter]
-- 👀 I’m interested in Data stuffl, Julialang, R, Python and C/C++
+- 👀 I’m interested in Data stuff, JuliaLang, R, Python and C/C++
 - 🌱 I’m currently learning Python and Julia
 - 💞️ I’m looking to collaborate on ML and Package dev
 - 📫 How to reach me -> eg via Twitter @WD_1211